PAMloboGris39/PAMloboGris39/README.md

 🌍  Living in Spain, but ready to travel all around the GLOBEㅤ

-🤓 Studying computer engineering && DAW
+🤓 Studying software engineering && DAW